rm511130/Tanzu-Workshop-TKGI/README.md

 kubectl scale deployment fact --replicas=1
 ```

-- Clean-up: you can go back to just one Terminal Window to access your Linux Workshop VM.
+- Clean-up: you can go back to just one Terminal Window to access your Ubuntu VM.

 **Let's recap:**